cal-itp/benefits/docs/product-and-design/copy-delivery.md

 - Engage with client editorial/communications team to ensure English language and Spanish language copy are edited according to client style guides.
 - Ensure copy is synced between Figma, Ditto, and Crowdin.
 - Engage with the translation agency, [iBabbleOn](https://ibabbleon.com/), to get Spanish translations ready for Engineering.
+- Deliver production-ready copy, with Spanish translations, to Engineering at Design Hand-Off meeting via a synced Figma file in the main branch.

 ### Engineering